DalkMania/react-sid-player/README.md

 The design of the player was designed by: Drew Vosburg, and can be found here:
 [http://codepen.io/drewvosburg/pen/YyvwJY](http://codepen.io/drewvosburg/pen/YyvwJY).
 The jsSID ( JavaScript SID Emulator ) used was created by: [Mihaly Horvath](http://hermit.sidrip.com).

-The music in the demo is from one of my favorite C64 games, "The Last Ninja 2", created by: [System 3](http://www.system3.com) back in 1988.
-The lovely chiptunes were composed by: [Matt Gray](https://www.facebook.com/MattGrayC64).
+The music in the demo is from one of my favorite C64 game series, "The Last Ninja", created by: [System 3](http://www.system3.com) back in the late 1980 - 1990s.

 Feel free to Clone/Fork this project and make it your own.